jedib0t/go-pretty/list/README.md

      ■ This
      ■ Is
      ■ Known
  ■ The Dark Tower
    ■ The Gunslinger
 ```

 A demonstration of all the capabilities can be found here: [../cmd/demo-list](../cmd/demo-list)

-### TODO

-  - Multi-line items
-  - Line-width restrictions